hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

     protx_register_fund "collateralAddress" "ipAndPort" "ownerAddress" "operatorPubKey" "votingAddress" "payoutAddress" (operatorReward "operatorPayoutAddress")

     Creates, funds and sends a ProTx to the network.
-The resulting transaction will move 10000 HMS to the address specified by collateralAddress and will then function as masternode collateral.
+The resulting transaction will move 10000 HMS to the address specified by collateralAddress and will then function as gamemaster collateral.

     Arguments:
     1. "collateralAddress"     (string, required) The hemis address to send the collateral to.